izure1/traffic-traversal/README.md

 #### `traffic`(from: `string`, to: `string`): `number`

 Returns the sum of the least weighted routes from the starting vertex to the target vertex.
+If unreachable, returns `Infinity`.

 #### `depth`(from: `string`, to: `string`): `number`